dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-07-proof-of-life.markdown

 inside their bodies.

-Part of this essence is made explicit by Bitcoin's consensus rules, other parts are repeated as mantras: "*not your keys, not your bitcoin*" and "*run your own node*" are gentle reminders of lessons learned, as well as shortcuts to a deeper understanding of what Bitcoin is and should be.
+Part of this essence is made explicit by Bitcoin's consensus rules, other parts are repeated as mantras: *"not your keys, not your bitcoin"* and *"run your own node"* are gentle reminders of lessons learned, as well as shortcuts to a deeper understanding of what Bitcoin is and should be.